ctfs/write-ups-2015/asis-quals-ctf-2015/reverse/tera/README.md

 Looks like some custom file format.

-If we open the file with `radare2` and have a look at the strings, we can detect an URL:
+If we open the file with `radare2` and have a look at the strings, we can detect a URL:

 ```bash
 :> iz